Introduction

 Add the following configuration:

-with the actual path to your Laravel application.
+Replace /path/to/your/laravel with the actual path to the Laravel application.

 Reloading Supervisor